Compassion comes from a Latin word that means “co-suffering.”

 4 Recommended Books

 1. Compassion Inc.: Unleashing the power of empathy in life and business – Gaurav Sinha

-His findings in the field of compassionate leadership and ethical working styles are phenomenal and take into consideration all the little aspects of consumerism, altruistic leadership, business principles, and the transformation of Unique Selling Proposition (USP) to Universally Sustainable Principles (USPs).
+His findings in the field of compassionate leadership and ethical working styles are phenomenal and consider all the little aspects of consumerism, altruistic leadership, business principles, and the transformation of unique selling proposition (USP) to universally sustainable principles (USPs).